pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/Navigation.md

 The first trailing closure is the "action" of the navigation link.
 It is invoked with `true` when the user taps on the link, and it is invoked with `false` when the user taps the back button or swipes on the left edge of the screen.
 It is your job to hydrate the state in the action closure.

+The second trailing closure, labeled `destination`, takes an argument that is the binding of the unwrapped state.
+This binding can be handed to the child view, and any changes made by the parent will be reflected in the child, and vice-versa.

 For iOS 16+ you can use the `navigationDestination` overload: